-Ready to create and sell online courses, but not quite sure which platform is for you?
-Keep reading my dear–this post is for you!
+Are you ready to create and sell online courses, but not quite sure which tools are best?

 Just a few years back, creating an online course would have been a costly production that involved purchasing expensive software–that only a technical expert could work–and possibly even hiring a videographer.

 Barriers like these kept many bloggers and online business owners from pursuing course creation as a realistic monetization strategy.
 We simply didn't have the time, money, or expertise to pursue it!

 However, times change and so does the technology we have access to!
 There has never been a better time to create your first online course and the process to do so doesn't have to be overwhelming.

 In general, creating an online course can be broken down into four steps: